-24 As of March 2019, M-Pesa has enrolled 149,433 clients out of which 35,715 are women.
+25 As of March 2019, M-Pesa has enrolled 149,433 clients out of which 35,715 are women.
 About 56,037 clients are form rural locations and it has a total of 197 access points across Fiji.
 (Source -RMF document).

-25 Only 211 accounts were opened through agency banking channel at HFC Bank with an average account balance of 198 FJD.
+26 Only 211 accounts were opened through agency banking channel at HFC Bank with an average account balance of 198 FJD.

-26 Agents and client outreach (coconut farmers) have degrown after end of grant.
+27 Agents and client outreach (coconut farmers) have degrown after end of grant.
 Agent quality was also found as a key constraint during field-mission phase.

-pension product with MNO platform to facilitate airtime payments is another example where expansion of YouSave access to rural SOI is expected.
+as Vodafone did not need to develop new technology including associated costs such as paying an external provider for a license or IT support for modification to the systems.
+Integration of YouSave pension product with MNO platform to facilitate airtime payments is another example where expansion of YouSave access to rural SOI is expected.
 In general, PFIP -II adopted an effective strategy to leverage existing products/services while designing new ones.